Fiction set in the Yorkshire Dales

 The Stripey Badger opened recently in Grassington and also has a cafe next door so you can enjoy the heady combination of culture and cake.
 What more could anyone want?
 Well obviously, there are no limits to how many books a true bibliophile can hoard.
 If that sounds like you, you could do worse than head to Sedbergh, England's book town where you'll find the wonderful Westwood Books and several other great book shops or shops that sell books among other items.

 Castle Hill Bookshop in Richmond has an excellent collection of books about the local area and helps to organise the Richmond Walking and Book Festival together with Swaledale Outdoor Club and a team of volunteers.
+The Grove Bookshop in Ilkley on the fringes of the Yorkshire Dales has an excellent selection of books, is a good place to learn more about the Ilkley Literary Festival & has an added benefit - it's very close to a branch of Bettys' Tea Rooms!

 Do you have a favourite book shop in or near the Yorkshire Dales?
 Or a book about or set in the Yorkshire Dales?
 Would love to hear about it - please add details in the comments below.